 Introducing…custom overlays!
 Over the years, we’ve seen some super creative ways our customers use SeekBeak, and we’ve tried to make many things customizable to allow for the flexibility they required.

-What’s not been very configurable however, is the overall UI (User Interface) that your viewers see.
-The full screen icon is always where the full screen icon is, you’ve not been able to just add an image, a button, or some text to a static position on your Snap… until now!
+What’s not been very configurable, however, is the overall UI (User Interface) that your viewers see.
+The full-screen icon is always where the full-screen icon is, you’ve not been able to just add an image, a button, or some text to a static position on your Snap… until now!

-Usually there’d be some whiz-bang animated gif to entice and wow you, however, as there are SO many new features, we whipped up a Hollywood trailer video instead… which you can see here.
+Usually, there’d be some whiz-bang animated gif to entice and wow you, however, as there are SO many new features, we whipped up a Hollywood trailer video instead… which you can see here.

 An Overlay in SeekBeak is just that: an interactive 2D overlay, made up of components that we call Nodes.
-The Overlay is “Overlaid” on top your 360 or flat images.
-Do you want a custom “Home” button that is always in the same place, a flashy slide out menu (or 3), a welcome screen that opens and closes automatically only at the start of your experience?
+The Overlay is “Overlaid” on top of your 360 or flat images.
+Do you want a custom “Home” button that is always in the same place, a flashy slide out menu (or 3), or a welcome screen that opens and closes automatically only at the start of your experience?
 That’s all easily done now.